adbar/trafilatura/docs/compendium.rst

 .. hint::
-   For more information, see the tutorial `Gathering a custom web corpus <tutorial0.html>`_
+   For more information, see the tutorial `Building a web corpus <tutorial-corpus.html>`_

 In-between